maurizze004/distributed-systems-holiday/README.md

 2. Run the following command for every service

    ```
-   npm install mongoose nodemon cors dotenv express
+   npm install
    ```
-3. In the project root folder install
+3. In the project root folder do
     ```
    npm install open path
    ```
-4. When installation finished stay in root and run
+4. When installation finished stay in root and hit
     ```
    node run.js
    ```